matomo-org/matomo-sdk-ios/README.md

 You can also write your own `Logger` and send the logs whereever you want.
 Just write a new class/struct an let it conform to the `Logger` protocol.

 ### Custom User Agent
 The `PiwikTracker` will create a default user agent derived from the WKWebView user agent.
-This is why you should always instantiate and configure the `PiwikTracker` on the main thread.
 You can instantiate the `PiwikTracker` using your own user agent.

 ```